oneapi-src/oneAPI-samples/DirectProgramming/C++/GraphTraversal/MergesortOMP/README.md

 The merge sort algorithm is a comparison-based sorting algorithm.
 In this sample, we use a top-down implementation, which recursively splits the list into two halves (called sublists) until each sublist is size 1.
 We then merge sublists two at a time to produce a sorted list.
 This sample could run in serial or parallel with OpenMP* Tasking #pragma omp task and #pragma omp taskwait.

-For more details about merge sort algorithm and top-down implementation, please refer to http://en.wikipedia.org/wiki/Merge_sort.
+For more details, see the wiki on [merge sort](http://en.wikipedia.org/wiki/Merge_sort) algorithm and top-down implementation.

 | Optimized for                     | Description
 |:---                               |:---